ClassicPress/site-www/wp-content/plugins/mobile-menu/readme.txt

 = Related Plugins =
 * [Menu Image](https://wordpress.org/plugins/menu-image/): Easily add an image or icon in a menu item.
 Creating a better website menu.

+* [Pay With Stripe](https://wordpress.org/plugins/payments-stripe-gateway/): Sell your products on your WordPress website without any other complex e-commerce plugin.

+###I need help or I have a doubt, check our Support

 ###I need help or I have a doubt, check our Support
 * Great Support, our free support is above the average.
 Only the Premium support is better and faster.